 Here’s a reader question:

-Mastering Macro development is probably one of the most important tasks in order to become a power Excel user.
+Mastering Macro development is probably one of the most important skills required to become a power Excel user.
 In essence, we use Macros in order to automate tasks in Excel (or any other Office application) that would have been otherwise mundane, boring and very time consuming.

 Here are a few examples of tasks we could automate with Macros in Excel: